Einheit 1.4 (online)

 …..

-*Achtung* For fill in the blank activities that correct automatically in this e-textbook, you can correct an incorrect answer right away by continuing to type in the “red” box.
+*Achtung* For fill in the blank activities click “enter” on your computer if there is no “check” button after the activity.
+You can correct an incorrect fill in the blank answer right away by continuing to type in the “red” box.

 H5P activity icon Übung 1